SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I'll do my best, for her and for you!"
 Twilight smiles a determined smile.

 Pinkie's reflection smiles a genuine smile for the first time in a long time. *"Thank you."*

 ***

+Rarity looks in a mirror hanging on her wall as she makes her way into her kitchen.
+Instead of seeing her usual beautiful self however, she sees Pinkie Pie.
+Catching her off guard, she stops and blinks.
+Her reflection is back and she shakes her head.

+Mere seconds later, she hears the sound of somepony teleporting into her abode.
+Looking at where the sound came, she finds Twilight Sparkle.

+Rarity glances back at the mirror, seeing that Pinkie has returned to it.

+"Twilight, why is Pinkie in my mirror?"

+"It's a long story, but I'll do my best to explain it."

+Rarity simply nods.

+Twilight explains everything to Rarity about Pinkie and her reflection.
+She ends by gesturing at the mirror and says, "She needs our help."

+Rarity turns to Pinkie's reflection.
+"What can I do to help our dearly beloved friend, Pinkie Pie?"

+Pinkie's reflection smiles. *"Pinkie needs help dealing with burnout.
+If she hasn't burnt out already, she will soon."*

+Rarity smiles back.
+"I think I can help, I've had to deal with burnout myself many a time as a designer and dress maker."

+*"Thank you!"*

+***

+Rainbow Dash is flying above the Ponyville Lake, doing all sorts of tricks for practice.
+As she flies though, she sees Pinkie below under the water.
+She stops flying as she tries to understand what's going on.

+After not seeing Pinkie move, she bolts into action, realizing she might be drowning.

+She flies down as fast as she can, diving into the water to save her friend.
+After some time trying to find her she surfaces and walks out of the water to look back in for her.

+Twilight interrupts her.
+"Rainbow Dash."

+Rainbow turns to find Twilight behind her.
+"Pinkie is under the water, we gotta save her!"

+"Wait, that wasn't Pinkie."

+Rainbow is confused as she looks back in the water again.
+She doesn't see any sign of Pinkie until she looks right at her hooves.
+Her reflection has been replaced with Pinkie's.

+"What's going on her, Twilight?"

+Twilight once again explains everything going on.
+At the end she points at the reflection and says, "Pinkie needs our help."

+Rainbow speaks to Pinkie's reflection.
+"I'm down to help.
+What can I do for my best friend?"

+Pinkie's reflection speaks. *"Pinkie is afraid of being rejected by her friends, especially when they find out what Twilight just told you."*

+Rainbow mulls this over before saying, "So, she needs reassurance that we won't leave her?"

+*"Yes, but especially from you.
+She kinda has a crush on you and is too scared to ask you out."*

+Rainbow blushes.
+"In that case, we'll just have to see what she says when I ask her out."

+Pinkie's reflection smiles.

+***